Is your brand trustworthy?

-Make them laugh.
-It’s ok to show your not-so-serious side.
+It’s OK to show your not-so-serious side.
 A little levity goes a long way toward breaking down barriers.
 The article contends that “showing your more playful side will help consumers see that you’re not just a business focused on selling a product; you’re a human who can put aside your seriousness and have some fun.”

-Share user-generated content.
-“This works to humanize your brand in two ways: First, it’s exciting and flattering to the user who gets his or her photo featured on your website or social media feed.
+“This works to humanize your brand in two ways.
+First, it’s exciting and flattering to the user who gets his or her photo featured on your website or social media feed.
 Second, it shows other consumers that you have great relationships with their peers and that those people already enjoy your products.”

-Tell authentic stories.
-Don’t spend all your time talking about how great your company is; humanize your brand by sharing authentic stories about your failures, hardships and lessons that you’ve learned—this will help customers better relate to you.
+Don’t spend all your time talking about how great your company is.
+Humanize your brand by sharing authentic stories about your failures, hardships and lessons that you’ve learned.
+This will help customers better relate to you.

 This “human” directive is one we’ve been incorporating on our Shamrock twitter feed—and we’re seeing positive results.
 What’s been your most successful “human” marketing touch?
 Chime in our Facebook page.